Adversarial Concept Distillation for One-Step Diffusion Personalization: Experiments

 \subsection{Experimental setups}

 \minisection{Comparison methods and evaluation metrics.} We compare our method \ourmethod with the following T2I personalization approaches: 1) word-inversion: Textual Inversion~\citep{textual_inversion}, Cones 2~\citep{Cones2023}; 2) optimization-based: Custom Diffusion~\citep{kumari2023customdiffusion}, DreamBooth~\citep{ruiz2023dreambooth}, DisenBooth~\citep{chen2023disenbooth}, TextBoost~\citep{park2024textboost}; 3) Encoder-based: IP-Adapter~\citep{ye2023ip-adapter}.
 For Disenbooth and Cones2 approach, the reference images were taken from training dataset in TextBoost.
 For Custom Diffusion, we also include a baseline variant using SD2.1~\citep{Rombach_2022_CVPR_stablediffusion} as the backbone, which also serves as the base model for SDTurbo.
-For IP-Adapter, due to the absence of an available implementation compatible with the one-step SDTurbo model, we adopt the TCD-based practice~\citep{zheng2024trajectory_tcd} for comparison.
+For IP-Adapter, as no publicly available implementation is compatible with the one-step SDTurbo model, we adopt an SDXL-based setup with TCD for comparison~\citep{podell2023sdxl, zheng2024trajectory_tcd}.
 We follow the default configurations in their papers or open-source implementations.
 In the experiments, we evaluate our method on the DreamBooth~\citep{ruiz2023dreambooth} dataset, which contains 30 distinct concepts for personalized learning.
 To measure the alignment between generated images and textual prompts, we employ the CLIP-T score.
 Additionally, we assess cosine visual similarity between generated images and reference images using DINO~\citep{caron2021dino} and CLIP-I~\citep{radford2021clip} metrics, following standard practices in prior works~\citep{kumari2023customdiffusion,park2024textboost}.
-More details of these comparisons and experiments are in the Appendix.~\ref{appendix:comparison}.
+More details of these comparisons and experiments are in Sec.~\ref{appendix:comparison} of the \textit{Appendix}.

 \minisection{Implementation Details.} During training of our method \ourmethod, the teacher model employs a sampling schedule with 1000 denoising steps (NFEs), while the student model performs denoising in a single step.
-For the hyperparameters, the loss weights in Eq.~\ref{eq:align_loss} and Eq.~\ref{eq:g_loss} are set such that $\lambda_{\text{ms}} = 0.1$, while all other weights are set to 1.0.
+For the hyperparameters, the loss weights in Eq.~\ref{eq:align_loss} and Eq.~\ref{eq:g_loss} are set as $\lambda_{\text{ms}} = 0.1$, while all other weights are set to 1.0.
 The model is trained with a learning rate of $2 \times 10^{-5}$ and a batch size of 2.
 All experiments are conducted on a single NVIDIA A40 GPU.